 End-of-Life Ministry Team

 This team works in a number of ways to provide ministry at the end of life.
 For details, see Heritage Church End-of-Life Ministry.
-For more information, contact:
+For more information, contact the Senior Minister.

 The Endowment Committee manages and operates the church’s endowment fund.
 Endowment Committee Operating Policy.